Mangano, wife, guilty of corruption charges

 But the defense portrayed Singh, 60, of Laurel Hollow, as a liar who testified against the Manganos to try to win leniency before his upcoming federal sentencing for crimes that include bribery, conspiracy and tax evasion.

-Singh is a “morally bankrupt sociopath” who perjured himself on the witness stand, Edward Mangano’s attorney, Kevin Keating, said in his closing argument.
+Singh is a “morally bankrupt sociopath” who perjured himself on the witness stand, Keating said in his closing argument.

 The defense attorney pleaded with jurors “to do justice” by his client, adding: “He’s waited a long time for this.”